On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-The key insight towards this is that for an involution-free graph $H$ the tensor product $H'=H \otimes K_2$ only yields involutions on $H'$ that exchange the partitions.
-A very important example is the graph $H$ consisting of a single edge with one loop, for which it is known that $\numHomsTo{H}$ is equivalent to counting the number of independent sets.
-The graph $H'=H \otimes K_2$ is then the path with $4$ vertices (see Figure~\ref{fig:small_graphs_loops_example}), that admits only the reflection across the middle edge.
-It is known that $\numHomsTo{H'}$ is equivalent to counting the number of bipartite independent sets $\ProbNumBIS$ and also that $\numHomsTo{H'}[4]$ is $\ClassNumP[2]$-hard (see~\cite{Goebel:18:HomsMod_p_Trees}) whereas $\numHomsTo{H'}[2]$ is polynomial time solvable.
-In order to evade the artificial involutions yielded by the tensor product with $K_2$ we introduce the study on the problem of counting homomorphisms between bipartite graphs that preserve the order of the bipartitioning denoted $\numBipHomsTo{H}$.
-For example, if $H$ is the path with $4$ vertices then $\numBipHomsTo{H}[2]$ is equivalent to $\numHomsTo{H}[4]$. \begin{lemma} Let $p$ be a prime, let $H$ be a graph, and let $H'=H\otimes K_2$.
-Then, $\numBipHomsTo{H'}[p]$ reduces to $\numHomsTo{H}[p]$ under parsimonious reduction. \end{lemma} We note that the graph $H'=H \otimes K_2$ is a collection of complete bipartite graphs if and only if $H$ satisfies the Dyer and Greenhill criterion, for these graphs $\numBipHomsTo{H'}[p]$ is solvable in polynomial time.
+The key insight is that for an involution-free graph $H$, the tensor product $H \otimes K_2$ only yields involutions on $H \otimes K_2$ that exchange the parts of the bipartition.
+An important example is the graph $H$ consisting of a single edge with one loop, for which it is known that $\probNumHom{H}$ is equivalent to counting the number of independent sets.
+Then, the graph $H'$ given by $H \otimes K_2$ is the path with $4$ vertices (see Figure~\ref{fig:small_graphs_loops_example}), that admits only the reflection across the middle edge as a non-trivial automorphism.
+It is known that $\probNumHom{H'}$ is equivalent to counting the number of bipartite independent sets $\probNumBIS$ and also that $\probNumHom{H'}[4]$ is $\classNumP[2]$-hard (see~\cite{Goebel:21:Counting_Homomorphisms_Trees}) whereas $\probNumHom{H'}[2]$ is polynomial-time solvable.
+In order to evade the artificial involutions yielded by the tensor product with $K_2$ we introduce the study on the problem of counting bip-homomorphisms between bip-graphs denoted $\probNumBipHom{H}$.
+For example, if $H$ is the path with $4$ vertices then $\probNumBipHom{H}[2]$ is equivalent to $\probNumHom{H}[4]$.
+We note that the graph $H \otimes K_2$ is a collection of complete bipartite graphs if and only if $H$ satisfies the Dyer and Greenhill criterion.
+For such bip-graphs $H'$, the problem $\probNumBipHom{H'}[p]$ is solvable in polynomial time.